NieneB/InternshipReport/index.md

   <figcaption> Results questionnaire </figcaption>
 </figure>

-For the total answer overview see <a class="xref" href="#A13"> appendix 13</a> and the extra remarks made in <a class="xref" href="#A14">appendix 14.</a>
+For the total answer overview see <a class="xref" href="#A13"> appendix 13</a> and the extra remarks made in <a class="xref" href="#A14">appendix 14. </a>

 # Discussion
 The short time span (4 months) to conduct the research, resulted in a product that is not finished completely.
 Only a rough prototype was produced.
 Because the conducting researcher did all steps of the process herself, this resulted in time shortage and a lack of specific technical skills and knowledge.
-The iterative process of a good design oriented research,had to be followed several times in order to come to a user centred design wit a technical working application.
+The iterative process of a good design oriented research, had to be followed several times in order to come to a user centred design with a technical working application.
 Recommended would be to outsource certain parts of the development of an application to professionals with specific aimed skills.
 Overall, the first results were promising and the main idea came forth from the results.

 Per sub-objective the discussion will be given.